Who Dares Wins (British game show): Bonus round (The Money List)

-After every third correct answer, the team may choose to quit the round and bank their winnings.
-An incorrect answer at any time ends the round and forfeits the accumulated money (money won on previous money lists is safe).
-After 15 correct answers, the team banks the full £50,000 and the round automatically ends.
+After every third correct answer, the team may choose to leave the round and bank their winnings.
+An incorrect answer at any point ends the round and forfeits the accumulated prize money; money won in previous Money List rounds is retained.
+After 15 correct answers, the team automatically banks the full £50,000.

-There is no limit on the number of games or amount of money that a team can win.
-All winnings are split equally between the teammates.
+There is no limit on the number of games a team may play or the total amount of money they can win.
+All winnings are split equally between teammates.

-Three champion teams chose to leave the show instead of continuing.
-In each case, the next game was played with two new teams.
+Three champion teams chose to leave the programme rather than continue.
+In each instance, the following game featured two new teams.

 Records

-The most games won by a team is 12 by Chrissy from Blackrod and Joe from Canterbury.
+The highest number of games won by a team is 12, achieved by Chrissy from Blackrod and Joe from Canterbury.

-Trish McGowan and Seamus Hassain have won the most money (£170,000) winning 8 times.
+Trish McGowan and Seamus Hassain won the highest total amount, £170,000, across eight victories.

-Chrissy and Joe are second in terms of winnings, with £165,000 in 12 games, while Nat Moitt and Euan Fleming are third in terms of winnings, with £155,000 in 7 games; they also held the record for the most answers given on a single list, with 40 (for Chemical Elements), until series 7 episode 5 where Hayley and Ranjit managed to name a 52 word list (the words in Bohemian Rhapsody).
+Chrissy and Joe are second in total winnings with £165,000 over 12 games.
+Nat Moitt and Euan Fleming are third with £155,000 across seven games.
+Moitt and Fleming also held the record for the most answers given on a single list (40, for chemical elements) until series 7, episode 5, when Hayley and Ranjit named 52 words from Bohemian Rhapsody.